 To pull up deep shadows in post-processing, you need to expose your photo properly, but your camera also needs to capture the necessary information.
 For best results, use a camera with a high dynamic range, which measures how many stops of exposure it can capture in a single frame.
 The best cameras for the job will typically be full-frame DSLRs.

 Flashes or reflectors help fill in the shadows on your subject’s face for a more evenly lit exposure.
 “It can be hard to include the sky because the exposure of it and the subject are two different things.
 Using fill flash can really make a difference.
 It’ll illuminate the person,” says Tryforos.

 Shooting to edit.

 Post-processing tools open up a world of possibilities for photographing the golden hour.
 If you’re having trouble keeping your highlights from being blown out, you can edit for results you can’t get in-camera.
 This requires more forethought.
 “Have a vision for how you want the photograph to turn out.
-That will impact what you do in post-processing,” advises Schwindt.
-“I’m always shooting to edit — always thinking about how the photo’s going to look once I bring all the colors up,” adds Green.
+That will affect what you do in post-processing,” advises Schwindt.
+“I’m always shooting to edit — always thinking about how the photo’s going to look once I bring all the colours up,” adds Green.

 Blend HDR photos.

 One technique used by landscape photographers is to take multiple photos at different exposures and combine them in Lightroom.
 “You can blend different exposures to compensate for the much brighter sky in comparison to a darker foreground,” explains Schwindt.
 For Adobe Photoshop, check out this tutorial to learn how to merge HDR photos.